Midhun-30/HTML-PROJECT/README.md

 - HTML Boilerplate: `<html>`
 - Image Tag: `<img>`

-By the end of this project, you will have a clear understanding of how to structure basic HTML elements and create an appealing Event Page.

 ## Project 2: Tables and Forms

 In the second project, we will dive deeper into HTML by focusing on two important components: Tables and Forms.
 Tables are used to present data in a structured format, while forms are essential for user input and data submission.
 Throughout this project, you will learn to use the following HTML elements: